JJack27/Hubor/README.md

     - Response:
         - 200: the request is sent or the TakeCareOf is created
         - 404: either the requestor or the owner doesn't exist
-        - 409: the request already exist in the database and the post is sent by the reqeustor not the owner
+        - 409: the request already exist in the database and the post is sent by the reqeustor not by the owner
         ```json
         4XX:
             {